MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-unity-plugin-quickstart.md

     PlayFabMultiplayerManager.Get().OnNetworkJoined += OnNetworkJoined;
     ```

-3. To define the OnNetworkJoined event handler, add the following code to the class:.
+3. To define the OnNetworkJoined event handler, add the following code to the class:

     ```csharp
         private void OnNetworkJoined(object sender, string networkId)